Buttermilk Pancakes

 - Buttermilk.
 Adds moisture and richness.
 Keep reading for my favorite trick to make buttermilk in a pinch.

-I honestly LOVE the flavor of these homemade buttermilk pancakes as is, but it’s also fun to get creative and add other flavorings to the mix such as cinnamon, chocolate chips, or even a handful of shredded coconut.
-Here’s some options:
+I honestly LOVE these homemade buttermilk pancakes as is, but it’s also fun to get creative and add other flavorings to the mix such as cinnamon, chocolate chips, or even a handful of shredded coconut.
+Here are some options:

 - Fresh fruit.
 Berries, cinnamon apples, sliced bananas are all delicious choices!